FizzyFlow/wdoublesync/README.md

 Reconstruct the folder tree by replaying patches from the chain.
 Defaults to latest version.

+If a corrupt diff patch is encountered during replay, it is skipped and state is reset at the next full snapshot found further along the chain.
+If the chain ends in corrupt state with no recovery snapshot, an error is thrown with `'corrupt state'` in the message.

 ### `length(): Promise<number>`

 Number of patch versions stored on chain.